current

 • May 5, 2022: LA County Supervisors Kuehl and Barger introduce a County motion directing LA County Counsel to work with other affected jurisdictions and nonprofits to explore potential legal action to ensure that the 2007 and 2010 agreements are carried out and a full cleanup is completed as soon as possible.
 The Board also directed the County’s legislative team to support legislation at the state and federal levels to ensure a full “cleanup to background” of the contaminated areas as outlined in the 2007 and 2010 Consent Orders.

-• May 2022: “Settlement Agreement” is announced between Boeing, CalEPA and Department of Toxic Substances Control (DTSC) that will allow Boeing to leave up to 94% of it’s property contaminated with toxic chemicals.
+• May 2022: A “Settlement Agreement” is announced between Boeing, CalEPA, and the Department of Toxic Substances Control (DTSC) that will allow Boeing to leave up to 94% of its property contaminated with toxic chemicals.

 • August 2022: Ventura County Board of Supervisors unanimously passed a motion to partner with Simi Valley, Los Angeles County and the city of Los Angeles to consider litigation if the long-delayed cleanup of the Santa Susana Field Lab isn't as stringent as possible.